-You need some sort of system to look at the comments and decide if they represent complaints, praise for past service, an attempt to learn more about your business, schedule an appointment, or establish a relationship.
+You need a system to look at the comments and decide if they represent complaints, praise for past service, an attempt to learn more about your business, schedule an appointment, or establish a relationship.

 Why is Machine Learning (ML) the right tool for this problem?